code-vagabond/modulenkatalog/README.md

 Backend: https://github.com/code-vagabond/StudyAssist-Backend

-Application which ease the organization of modules at examination offices.
+Application which eases the organization of modules at examination offices.
 Data about modules will be used to help students design the semester as well as tracking progression.

 ![alt text](https://github.com/code-vagabond/modulkatalog/blob/master/documentation/screenshot.png)

 # Install